 - Tools for grouting – rubber float, spatuals, trowel, grooved spreader, and sponges.

 - Newspaper – for cleanup after grouting.
+Also useful as drop-sheet.
 Never dispose of grout or cement down the drain!